CIOSC/CAS-Digital-Credentials/scheme/objects/objca-digital-credential.md

 ## Part 1: Object of Conformity Assessment Specifications

-_Normative definition and description used for the purposes of the object of conformity assessment._
+### Definition

->**Digital Credential** is a portable digital record about a subject (e.g., organization, individual, product) that can be held and shared through a user-controlled wallet.
+A **Digital Credential** is a portable digital record about a subject (e.g., organization, individual, product) that can be held and shared through a user-controlled wallet.
 It is the digital representation of a traditional physical certificate or information.
 [Statement of Work](/docs/statement-of-work.md)

 ### Related Definitions